Where did the name Cain’s Quest come from?

 Yes, as deemed necessary by the Race Marshall in consultation with the Race Marshall Committee.
 For example, if teams are late to the mandatory racer’s meeting and safety inspections, a penalty will be imposed.
 Teams may file protests against other teams which could result in penalties.

 What is the most popular type of machine?

 It varies from year to year.
 In recent years, the most popular race sleds were the Bombardier’s Summit and Freeride E-tech mountain machines.
-Many racers are still deciding their sleds for 2018 race so it is hard to predict at this time.
+In later years, the Expedition seemed to be a team favourite.

 How cold does it get?